What is Team Building? How to Build Stronger, Cohesive Teams in 2026

 Choose the right activities for your team

-To make the most of your team building efforts, it’s important to be thoughtful and strategic about the activities you choose.
+To make the most of your team-building efforts, it’s important to intentionally select activities.
 Remember that different activities focus on strengthening different aspects of your team dynamic.

-So first, you’ll want to think about the goals you want to achieve, or the skills you want your team to build.
-Then consider your team culture and demographics, as well as each member’s personality, needs, interests, and limitations.
+Be sure to consider the goals you want to achieve, skills you want to build, your team culture and team demographics—as well as each member’s personality, needs, interests, and limitations.

-For instance, physically fit teams might enjoy more demanding outdoor team building activities like obstacle courses or beach volleyball.
-On the other hand, teams with fewer resources might choose a series of affordable indoor activities to do in the office.
-If you have team members who work remotely, make an effort to include virtual team building activities that get the entire group involved.
+For instance, physically fit teams might enjoy outdoor team-building activities like obstacle courses or beach volleyball.
+Teams with fewer resources might choose more affordable activities to do in the office.
+If you have remote team members, include virtual team-building activities that involve the entire group.

-By providing a supportive environment and activities that take your team members into account, you’ll see more active participation and involvement from all your employees.
+By providing a supportive environment and activities that accommodate all members, you’ll see more active participation and involvement from your team.

-Team development should be done on a regular basis to ensure your team gets the most out of it, but the timing and frequency of these activities is up to your discretion.
+Team development should be done regularly to achieve maximum effectiveness, but the timing and frequency are up to your discretion.

-If your team has worked well together for years, you might plan for one or two team building activities every quarter to keep teammates engaged and relationships strong.
-If the group is relatively new, on the other hand, you might hold a series of smaller team building games more often to build up their bonds and camaraderie.
+If your team has worked well together for years, you might plan one or two team-building activities every quarter to keep teammates engaged and relationships strong.
+If the group is relatively new, you might hold a series of smaller team-building games more often to build up their bonds and camaraderie.

 Consider working with an external facilitator

-Many team building exercises don’t need any specialized training or experience to lead successfully.
+Many team-building exercises don’t require specialized training or experience to be successful.
 In many cases, having a team leader oversee the activity is enough.

-But sometimes, you might want to work with an external facilitator who specializes in this type of training.
-This is especially true if you feel your team has deep-seated issues that require an objective eye, or if you have specific goals but don’t have the expertise or bandwidth to manage them internally.
+Sometimes, however, you might want to work with an external facilitator who specializes in this type of training.
+This is especially true if you feel your team has deep-seated issues that require an objective eye, or if you lack the expertise or bandwidth to manage specific goals internally.

 The biggest benefit of working with a facilitator lies in their expertise, particularly if you’re planning a larger event or team retreat.
 Someone with extensive team development experience will be better equipped to guide your employees and deliver results than, say, a supervisor who volunteers to lead a one-off exercise.